ddcovery/dice_sum_count/README.md

 }
 ```

-The code shows how performance can be improved drastically adding memoization and converting tail recursion to an iterative version
+The code shows how performance can be improved drastically adding memoization or converting tail recursion to an iterative version

 The evolution is shown with this 4 code files